-The first thing a woman wants to know when she thinks she is pregnant is if she is actually pregnant.
+The first thing a woman wants to know when she thinks she is pregnant is if she is truly pregnant.
 The second thing she wants to know is her due date.
-Besides how the due date affects the pregnancy and trimesters, knowing the due date helps you plan out when your child's birthday will be: what month, what season, even what sign (if you are into astrology).
+Besides how the due date affects the pregnancy and trimesters, knowing the due date helps you plan out when your child's birthday will be: what month, what season, or even what sign (if you are into astrology).

 Your due date is usually not your baby's birthday